 Design Criteria for Shear Connection

-• It is assumed that the entire shear force is resisted by the web of the cross-section.
+• It is assumed that the web of the cross-section resists the entire shear force.

 • There is no interaction between shear force and bending moment.